 And it's also good to know how to fix a dropped purl stitch on the purl side.

 You will need to bring the ladder (yarn) to the front of the stitch, first photo, and the hook goes into the dropped purl stitch from back to front, second photo.

 Using the crochet hook bring that ladder through the dropped purl stitch (left photo) and pull it through (right photo).

 Now you just want to place the stitch back onto the left needle.
 Second photo.
 All done.
 Yippee.

 Now if the purl stitch dropped a few rows all you do is take the hook out of the stitch, put the ladder in front of the stitch and repeat my instructions for fixing it.

 It runs for approximately nine minutes but this wonderful gal shows you how to fix dropped knit stitches on Stockinette, dropped purl stitches on Stockinette and as well dropped garter stitches.

 Each segment is roughly three minutes and you'll be able to stop the video after each section.

-I hope that helps.
+I hope this helps.
+Happy Knitting!